jaidenschembri/bookshelf-ai/README.md

    - Backend (8000): `netstat -ano | findstr :8000`
    - Frontend (3000): `netstat -ano | findstr :3000`
    - Kill processes or use different ports

+7. **Too much terminal output**
+   - The backend now only shows warnings and errors in the terminal
+   - Full logs are available in `backend/app.log` if needed

 ### Getting Help